Magnetme/consultant/README.md

 ###### Fetches your service's configuration from Consul, and subscribes to any changes.

 ## What's Consultant?
 Consultant is a Java library which allows your service to retrieve its configuration from Consul's Key/Value store.
 In addition to this, Consultant subscribes to any changes relevant to your service.
-In addition to reading the configuration from a traditional `Properties` object, you can also use Consultant's integration with Netflix's Governator instead.

 ## How to use Consultant?
 In order use Consultant, you'll have to create a `Consultant` object first.
 This can be done using a `Builder`: